-3 For further details please see PMI's Sustainability KPI Protocol 2023.
-In 2023, 100 % of product project briefs in scope had eco-design certification requirements included.
-4 For the definition of refreshed or repaired devices, please refer to PMI's Sustainability KPI Protocol 2023.
-5 The effective recycling rate is calculated based on the proportion of device sales volume covered by the CIRCLE program multiplied by the actual recycling rate of devices recycled within the scope
+For the definition of refreshed or repaired devices, please refer to PMI's Sustainability KPI Protocol 2023.

+The effective recycling rate is calculated based on the proportion of device sales volume covered by the CIRCLE program multiplied by the actual recycling rate of devices recycled within the scope

-5 The effective recycling rate is calculated based on the proportion of device sales volume covered by the CIRCLE program multiplied by the actual recycling rate of devices recycled within the scope of the CIRCLE program (weighted average) excluding energy recovery.
+- The effective recycling rate is calculated based on the proportion of devices sales volume covered by the CIRCLE program multiplied by the actual recycling rate of devices recycled within the scope of the CIRCLE program (weighted average) excluding energy recovery.
 Excludes disposable products and non-PMI designed devices.
-6 Excludes disposable products and non-PMI-designed devices.
+Excludes disposable products and non-PMI-designed devices.
 We recalibrated our 2025 aspiration to 90% during 2023 to account for regulatory and market developments.
 Collected devices are considered covered by the CIRCLE program if they are either processed at our centralized CIRCLE hubs or by validated local recycling partners.
-7 Recycling rate: percentage of the weight of each device that is recycled, weighted-average depending on device type and processing facility.
+Recycling rate: percentage of the weight of each device that is recycled, weighted-average depending on device type and processing facility.
 Reporting in 2023 includes CIRCLE hubs (Hungary and Japan) and validated local recycling vendors that started recycling activities, namely South Korea and Egypt.
-8 Prior years' data have been restated for alignment with the principles of design for recyclability by format, as well as expanding coverage of the portfolio.
+Prior years' data have been restated for alignment with the principles of design for recyclability by format, as well as expanding coverage of the portfolio.